xaviergonz/js-angusj-clipper/README.md

 # js-angusj-clipper
 #### *Polygon and line clipping and offsetting library for Javascript/Typescript*

-*a port of Angus Johnson's clipper to WebAssembly / Asm.js*
+*a port of Angus Johnson's clipper to WebAssembly/Asm.js*

 ---